21 Breakthrough Motivation Secrets

 You’re putting on your Sherlock Holmes hat.
 You’re about to dig deeper than anyone else would.

-This is where Step 2 of Completed Staff Work—doing thorough research—comes in.
-And when we say research, we don’t mean skimming a couple of articles or glancing at last quarter’s reports.
-We mean real research.
+When I say research, I don’t mean skimming a couple of articles or glancing at last quarter’s reports.
+I mean real research.
 The kind Sherlock would do before solving a case.

 Research: Why It’s the Key to Completed Staff Work